Skagit River Pinks & Coho | Anglerwest TV

 The Skagit River is an upper tier fishery in Washington state and provides spawning habitat for several species of salmon in the Pacific Northwest.
 The Skagit is one of the few river systems in Washington still offering healthy populations of all five native salmon species as well as two species of trout.

-Among the most prized salmon species targeted by northwest anglers and skagit river fishing guides alike are the trophy sized Chinook and steelhead.
+Among the most prized salmon species targeted by northwest anglers and skagit river fishing guides alike are the trophy sized Chinook salmon and steelhead.
 Summer runs of Kings and Sleelys hit the river in June and begin working their way up the river system.
 Many anglers hit the area in Mableton where the Cascade and Skagit join, while others prefer the less crowded areas up by the Sauk river.

 Another less known fishing attraction on the Skagit river, is the summer Sockeye salmon run.
 Unfortunately, the season is generally only a couple weeks long, but for those who have a taste for sockeye the runs are generally sizable enough to make it worth the trip.
 Especially for those who prefer not to travel all the way to the Columbia river or hop the border to hit the Fraser river in Canada.

 Skagit River Fishing Guides also hit the river for fall runs that offer up the ever flavorful Coho and on odd numbered years the Skagit gets huge runs of Pink salmon until November when the Chum start to enter the river.

 Other highly prized species in the Skagit river are Dolly Varden, Cutthroat and larger than life Rainbow trout.
 These beautiful fish are generally running in the river eating the tasty eggs left behind by the many spawning salmon that spawn the river throughout the year.

 Winter is time for the hatchery winter steelhead runs that fire up in December and January.
 For those who wish to brave the cold the Skagit is sure to please.
 If you would like to find out where to go to get on the water on the Skagit river check out The Lunker’s Guide.
 They off